 What are they?

-Ligaments attach bone to bone.
+Ligaments including the lateral Collateral Ligament (LCL)attach bone to bone.
 There are four main ligaments at the knee:

 The LCL runs from your outside of your Femur (thigh bone) to your Fibula (thin lower leg bone)